,

 How to Repair Hot Water Heater Dripping: DIY Tips

-What if there is water heater dripping from the relief valve or a fixture during the unit's recovery cycle and when hot and cold water are no used?
+If you're experiencing water heater dripping from the top or bottom during the unit's recovery cycle or when hot and cold water aren't in use, it could indicate a problem.

-Water heater dripping problem and what you can do about it
+What causes water heater dripping and what you can do about it?

-Whether you have gas-powered or electric water heater, note that the puddle of water under the unit is often related to water leaking and condensation.
+Whether you have gas-powered or electric water heater, note that the puddle of water under the unit is often related to water leaking or water dripping such as condensation.

 TPR valveTPR valve